-The Company had no long-term debt outstanding at September 30, 2012 or 2011.
-The Company does not currently require a credit facility, but continues to review and evaluate its needs and options for such a facility.
+The Company had no long-term debt outstanding at September 30, 2013 or 2012.
+The Company does not currently require a credit facility, but continues to evaluate its needs and options for such a facility.

-As of September 30, 2012, total cash deposits with insurance companies covering collateral needs were \$402,000.
+As of September 30, 2013, total cash deposits with insurance companies covering collateral needs were \$352,000.